Shin-NiL/Godot-Share/README.md

 ----------

 ### Android
+To use this module you'll need a custom template for Android.
+You can build it by yourself or download a precompiled one.

+#### Compiling the template (First Option)
+- Clone or download this repository.
+- Clone or download the [Godot Engine repository](https://github.com/godotengine/godot/).
+One important note here is that this must match the same version of the Godot editor you're using to develop your game.
 - Drop the "share" directory inside the "modules" directory on the Godot source.
+- Recompile the android export template following the [official instructions](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html#compiling-export-templates).

+#### Using precompiled templates (Second Option)
-- Recompile the android export template following the [official instructions](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html#compiling-export-templates). _* If you don't want or can't build the template by yourself, you can find a precompiled template with this module [here](https://github.com/Shin-NiL/godot-custom-mobile-template)_.
+- If you don't want or can't build the template by yourself, you can find a precompiled template with this module [here](https://github.com/Shin-NiL/godot-custom-mobile-template).
+Go to the release tab and download the zip file.

+#### Project configuration
 - In your project goto Export > Target > Android:
 	- Options:
 		- Custom Package:
-			- place your apk from build
+			- place the template apk you had compiled (or downloaded)

 - Add the following lines to ```project.godot``` file (Godot 3) or ```engine.cfg``` (Godot 2):